elkayem/ZippyTheBalancingRobot/README.md

 Pay close attention to polarity on motor wheels (swapping motor leads as necessary) and MPU-6050 orientation.
 The software assumes the gyro/accelerometer is mounted with the +X axis facing the front of the robot.

 Depending on your robot inertia, the PID gains may need to be retuned.
 Increase as needed to achieve crisp response without any oscillation.

+Also, if you like the colored eyes in [Zippy's video](https://www.youtube.com/watch?v=0io5SwitLzY), I've included the source code for that too.
+You need another Arduino Nano or Pro Mini, two RGB LEDs (I used common anode), and six 300 ohm resistors.
+The code shows which pins I used.
+I just soldered the wires directly to the board, which is attached behind the face plate.
+I can control the color, or have a changing rainbow pattern, using my remote control.
+I used the left throttle stick on my RC remote.

 Here are a few photos: